vincentbernat/stunning-invention/README.md

 not totally trivial (notably to follow the file when log rotation happens).

+The screen real estate is poorly used.
+There is a version displaying stats on two columns (see git history), but I am unconvinced with it.
+I have kept the simpler version.

 # Evolution

 If at some point, the code exceeds 1000 lines, it will become